baapprojects/CS525-Big-Data-Course-Project/Project2/task1/README.md

 ##How to run this task
 ###Step 1.
 Generate the DataSet
 1. Compile & Run `DataSet.java` in `DataSetGenerator`
-2. Now, you get a file list of 119848 tweets(one tweet one file).
+2. Now, you get a file list of 119848 tweets(one tweet one file) [it seems too many].
 ###Step 2.
 Upload these files into HDFS
 1. First, we create a directory in HDFS using: `hadoop fs -mkdir -p /CS525/mahout`
 2. Now, we use this command to upload the tweets files: `hadoop fs -put ~/Desktop/tweets /CS525/mahout`